Kite Class

 Teachers: Mrs Maddy Pengelly

-Teaching Assistants: Mrs M Cornthwaite and Miss N Hazzard (mornings).
+Teaching Assistants: Mrs M Cornthwaite.

-Welcome to the Spring term.
+Welcome to the Autumn term.
 We have an exciting curriculum planned for this term (more details below).
 If you do have any questions, please do not hesitate to ask any of the Kite staff.

 Please can we remind everyone to ensure their child has a fruit or veg snack to eat at break.
 Also, remember we only allow water in the drink bottles.

-Kite Curriculum overview Year B
+Kite Curriculum Overview Year A 2025

 Kite Class- Autumn Term

-In Maths we will be developing our understanding of the four number operations.
-This will include written formal methods of adding, subtracting and multiplication.
-Year 5’s will also be including decimal numbers in their work, as well as percentages as a fraction of an amount.
 Throughout term there will be a focus on mental addition and subtraction methods.
 We will continue to learn multiplication and dividing, including using a formal written method.
 All our maths will include problem solving, challenges and lots of math talk.
 ‘Maths on Track’ (short burst sessions of 15 minutes) will continually revise and remind of topics taught.

 In our Science lessons in the first half term,we will be investigating: